mudler/luet/docs/content/en/docs/Concepts/Packages/specfile.md

 (optional) A boolean flag which instruct luet to use the final images in the `requires` field.

-By setting `requires_final_images: true` in the compilation spec, packages in the `requires` section will be first compiled, and afterwards the final packages are squashed together in a new image that will be used during build.
+By setting `requires_final_images: true` in the compilation spec, packages in the `requires` section and its dependencies will be fetched if available or compiled, and afterwards the result is squashed together in a new image that will be used as a source of the build process of the package.

 ```yaml
 requires: